Carmelitu/Carmelitu/README.md

 - 👋 Hi, I’m @Carmelitu better known as Lucas Seijo.
 - 🐩 Why Carmelo?
 Well, he is my dog :)
 - 🌊 I live in Mar del Plata, Argentina.
 A beatiful city to be sure.
-- 👀 I am interested in learning how to be a backend developer.
+- 👀 I am interested in learning how to be a backend developer but I want to be a fullstack developer.
 I really like to understand the logic of things and that's why I love puzzles.
 - 💎 In 2021, I discovered that programming is what I want to do and what I want to live for.
 I don't think there are words to describe how much I like it, it is a feeling that you know it instantly.

 ## Where I study 📖